-Earnings Per Common Share--Basic earnings per share excludes dilution and is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding for the period.
+Earnings Per Common Share - Basic earnings per share excludes dilution and is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding for the period.
 Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in issuance of common stock that then shared in the earnings of the entity.
+At December 31, 2001, there were 244,000 stock options outstanding with an exercise price exceeding the average market value of common stock that were therefore excluded from the computation of shares contingently issuable upon exercise of the options.
+At December 31, 2000 and 1999 the average market value of the common stock exceeded the exercise price of all of the outstanding stock options and therefore all options were included in the computation of shares contingently issuable upon exercise of the options.

-Preferred Stock--The Board of Directors of the Company has the authority, without any further vote or action by the stockholders, to provide for the issuance of up to ten million shares of preferred stock from time to time in one or more series with such designations, rights, preferences and limitations as the Board of Directors may determine, including the consideration received therefor.
+Preferred Stock - The Board of Directors of the Company has the authority, without any further vote or action by the stockholders, to provide for the issuance of up to ten million shares of preferred stock from time to time in one or more series with such designations, rights, preferences and limitations as the Board of Directors may determine, including the consideration received therefor.
 The Board also has the authority to determine the number of shares comprising each series, dividend rates, redemption provisions, liquidation preferences, sinking fund provisions, conversion rights and voting rights without approval by the holders of common stock.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)

-YEARS ENDED DECEMBER 31, 2000, 1999 AND 1998 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) YEARS ENDED DECEMBER 31, 2001, 2000 AND 1999 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)